-The City's policy regarding leave pay permits full time employees to accumulate leave days at a maximum rate of 12 days per year.
-No more than 60 days may be accumulated.
-Leave may be used for sick leave, bereavement leave and personal leave.
-The City does not pay for unused accumulated leave pay at termination of employment.
+The City's policy regarding leave pay permits full-time employees to accumulate leave days at a maximum rate of 47 days per year.
+No more than 70 days may be accumulated.
+Leave may be used for vacation, sick leave, bereavement leave and personal leave.
+The City pays for 50% of unused accumulated leave pay at termination of employment.
+Upon retirement, an employee is paid all accumulated leave days.
+The cost of the accrued leave time at December 31, 2019, has not been quantified in this financial statement.